lafkpages/micro-editor-replit/README.md

 If you ever need help with Micro, press Ctrl+G. This will popup a help markdown document, containing instructions and other useful usage information.

+## Closing Micro

+To exit Micro, press Ctrl+Q. Note that this will close the current pane, and only close Micro if this is the last open pane.
+You can also press Ctrl+E and type `quit` to do the same thing.